Initiative Information

 Join Our Advisory Committee

-The Miami-Dade Age-Friendly Initiative’s Advisory Committee helps advise, support, and advocate for the efforts of the Miami-Dade Age-Friendly Initiative.
+The Miami-Dade Age-Friendly Older Adults Initiative Advisory Committee helps advise, support, and advocate for the efforts of the Miami-Dade Age-Friendly Initiative.
 Members of the committee are individuals in related fields or representing organizations that share in the initiative’s mission to create a metropolitan area that fosters a physical and social environment for older adults of all ages to stay active and healthy with dignity and enjoyment.

 To view upcoming meetings, please visit our events page.